Viraj-005/skin-cancer-detection/README.md

 ### Detection
 - **Upload Image**: Click on the "Upload" button to select an image from your device.
 The app will process the image and provide a diagnosis.
-- **Real-time Detection**: Click on the "Camera" button to open the camera interface.
-Capture an image for real-time analysis.

 ### Visualizing
 View detailed metrics about the model’s performance, including accuracy, loss, and confusion matrix.